As we prepare for the upcoming holiday season of 2021, it’s important for businesses to reflect on what’s been happening with their supply chain.

 Switching to a 3PL

-Many eCommerce and multichannel businesses have found that partnering with a third-party logistics company always them to not only increase profitability but also enhance the customer experience.
+Many eCommerce and multichannel businesses have found that partnering with a third-party logistics company allows them to not only increase profitability but also enhance the customer experience.
 Businesses can also generally cut infrastructure and capital costs as well.
 A well-vetted 3PL will also be able to scale up or down according to your needs and sales cycle.
+This will be especially important with the ongoing supply chain challenges due to inventory shortages and shipping delays.